ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 - social education, social services, and social innovation go beyond national borders

-- social digital innovation and professional use of the new technologies are European goals that need a transnational approach
+- social digital innovation and professional use of new technologies are European goals that need a transnational approach

 - our project wants to contribute to achieving a European objective: improving the active involvement of young people in the development of high-quality non-formal and informal educational programs at a European level